-The median time between a death occurring and being registered (registration delay) in England and Wales increased from four days in 2019 to five days in 2020; this could be explained by an increase in the number of deaths registered (530,841 in 2019 and 607,922 in 2020).
+The median time between a death occurring and that death being registered (registration delay) in England and Wales was five days in 2021, the same as in 2020.

-Within England, the percentage of deaths registered within one week was highest in the North East (83.7%) and lowest in the East of England (68.3 %).
+Within England, the percentage of deaths registered within one week was highest in the North East (80.2%) and lowest in the South East (57.5%).

-Registration delay is the difference between the date of death occurrence and date of death registration.
+A registration delay is the difference between the date of death occurrence and date of death registration.
 A death that occurred and was registered on the same day has a delay of zero days, while a death that was registered the day after it occurred has a delay of one day.
-From 2001 to 2019, registration delays generally increased; for more information, see the 2019 edition of this release.
+From 2001 to 2020, registration delays generally increased; for more information, see the previous editions of this release.
+For figures on registration delays by age, sex and certification type, see the accompanying dataset.

 Back to table of contents

-Generally, deaths from external causes (ICD-10 Chapter 20), such as accidental injuries and assaults, are least often registered within one week of occurrence.
-This is because they are referred to a coroner and have potentially lengthy inquests, and in some cases a criminal trial, before the cause of death can be determined.
+Generally, deaths from external causes (International Classification of Diseases (ICD-10) Chapter 20), such as accidental injuries and assaults, are least often registered within one week of occurrence.
+This is because they are referred to a coroner and have potentially lengthy inquests, and in some cases a criminal trial before the cause of death can be determined.

-For specific causes of death that require coroner's inquests (alcohol-specific, suicide, drug-related, neonatal and postneonatal deaths), timeliness decreases greatly in comparison with other causes (Figure 3).
-In 2020, suicide and drug-related deaths had the lowest proportion of deaths registered within one week at 0.2% and 0.7% respectively.
+For specific causes of death that are more likely to require coroner's inquests (alcohol-specific, suicide, drug-related, neonatal and postneonatal deaths), timeliness decreases greatly in comparison with other causes (Figure 3).
+In 2021, suicide and drug-related deaths had the lowest proportion of deaths registered within one week at 0.1% and 0.4% respectively.

 Back to table of contents